aryan1403/Data-Manager/README.md

 ## Contribution
 This project is made for Educational purpose only.
 I have no problem if you kang/Edit my Code.
-If you want to Contribute with me you can make a Pull Request :)
+If you want to Contribute in this Project you can make a Pull Request :)

 # Support
 If you like my work you can Support me or donate me (If you can).